How can we possibly make time for parent communication when we have so. much. to. do? I have a few ideas that might help make it a little easier…

 Save time by putting your students’ contact information in one list!
 (I don’t know about you, but it often takes 2-3 minutes just to be able to look up a phone number at my school.)
 Keep the list handy so it’s easy to make a quick phone call.

 Ain’t no one got time to log all the little things that we do, but–if I have a more substantive conversation with a parent–I make sure to log it.
-I use SLP Now for quick and easy communication logs!
+SLP Now has a section specifically for parent communication tracking!
+But if you’re not a member, scroll down to download the free parent communication log template.

 Keep track of your IEP due dates and start contacting parents early.
 I use SLP Now to keep track of my IEP/evaluation due dates.
 I also add reminders on my Google Calendar to help me remember when to start making calls.